 Aerobic training is where you indulge in stamina building and develop your cardiovascular functioning to sustain physical exertion for longer durations.

 This can include long distance running to match the tough conditions on the soccer pitch.
 The head should be balanced and upright during the sessions.

 Also practice for a perfect landing after a jump or fall, and good complimentary arm swings to go with the legs and weight shifting drills.
 Dribbling of the soccer ball or long and short jogs on the soccer field are a must for better ball control and muscle endurance.

+Flexibility drills must include kicking the ball as high as possible, stretching exercises and swift plays.
 Play switching practice like first time quick pass, combination moves, and various attack formations, accompanied by problem solving and threat analysis.

 Apart from these drills, meditation sessions and sports nutrition programs designed by experts also are important components of soccer training.